 If you feel as though you haven't laughed – let alone smiled – in months, it's time to address your situation and change your freelancing life for the better.
 There are practical things you can do to get your life back without compromising your business.
 The following suggestions will help:

 Work pays the bills, yes.
 Clients must always be kept happy.
-But if your attitude to freelancing is impacting your life in a negative way, then you have to make changes.
+But if your attitude to freelancing is negatively impacting your life, then you have to make changes.
 Life is too short to be a slave to work.

 To change the way you think about freelancing, print out the following statements, paste them to your wall above your desk and read them aloud every single day:

 Got someone who's always crossing the line and phoning you at weekends?
 Is a particular client not paying you on time and messing up your cashflow?
-Is someone treating you badly and abusing your trust?
+Is someone mistreating you and abusing your trust?

-To tackle clients who cross the line but you want to keep, you need to establish boundaries.
-Make it clear that you're not available out of normal office hours (except for real emergencies), and then switch off your phone and work email during evenings and weekends.
-Don't ever respond if they do phone when they shouldn't, otherwise they'll assume it's ok and repeat their behaviour.
+To tackle clients who cross the line, but you want to keep, you need to establish boundaries.
+Make it clear that you're not available out of regular office hours (except for real emergencies), and then switch off your phone and work email during evenings and weekends.
+Don't ever respond if they do phone when they shouldn't.
+Otherwise, they'll assume it's ok and repeat their behaviour.

 And if they're failing to pay on time?
 Consider putting all work on hold until they've settled late invoices.
 Read our tips on tackling overdue invoices for further ideas.

-If the mortgage, household bills and spending seem to drain your income and leave you staring at the ceiling every night with worry, wondering how you're going to pay for everything – maybe you should consider changing your entire life by moving to a cheaper existence.
+If the mortgage, household bills and spending seem to drain your income and leave you staring at the ceiling every night with worry – maybe you should consider changing your entire life by moving to a cheaper existence.